Mercyhurst University: History

+On October 5, 1928, two years later, the college received its charter.

-In 1963, the college prep department separated to form Mercyhurst Preparatory School, which is located behind the university.
+In 1963, the college prep department separated from the university to form Mercyhurst Preparatory School, which is located behind the university.

 On February 3, 1969, the board of trustees voted to make Mercyhurst a coed college.

 From its foundation in 1926 until 1972, members of the Sisters of Mercy had been presidents of the college.
 After 1972, lay presidents led the college.

 On March 27, 1991, Mercyhurst purchased the 100-year-old Redemptorist Seminary in North East and turned it into a branch campus, offering associate degrees and one-year certificates.

 Among its five campuses, enrollment has grown to over 4,000 students instructed by 168 faculty.
-The endowment has increased to more than $20 million and its budget is more than $85 million.
+The endowment has increased to more than US$20 million and its budget is more than US$85 million.

-The Mary D'Angelo Performing Arts Center opened in February 1996.
-Then, in fall 2002, the $7.5 million Audrey Hirt Academic Center opened on the southeast edge of campus, a building funded largely through the college's $22.8 million capital campaign.
+In February 1996, the Mary D'Angelo Performing Arts Center opened.

+In fall 2002, the $7.5 million Audrey Hirt Academic Center opened on the southeast edge of campus, a building funded largely through the college's $22.8 million capital campaign.

 In August 2005, the $5 million Michele and Tom Ridge Health and Safety Building was dedicated at Mercyhurst North East.
 A $1.3 million residential apartment complex also opened in time for the North East campus' academic year.

 Also in 2005, the board of trustees authorized the purchase of 400 acre in Girard as the first step towards developing Mercyhurst West, a two-year college serving western Erie County, northwestern Crawford County and northeastern Ohio.

-The board of trustees elected Thomas J. Gamble as the 11th president of Mercyhurst College.
-Gamble, who previously served as vice president of academic affairs at the college, assumed the presidency March 1, 2006.
+In 2006, the board of trustees elected Thomas J. Gamble as the 11th president of Mercyhurst College.
+Gamble, who previously served as vice president of academic affairs at the college, assumed the presidency on March 1, 2006.

-The construction of a $14 million freshman residence hall began in fall 2008, and the hall opened in the fall of 2009.
-Frances Warde Hall, a 100000 sqft building, houses 318 students.
+In fall 2008, the construction of the Frances Warde Hall began.
+The US$14 million freshman residence hall opened in the fall of 2009.
+The 100000 sqft building houses 318 students.